Pettable Review: How I Got My Legitimate ESA Letter Online

 An ESA may be beneficial for you if a doctor has diagnosed you with an emotional or mental disorder.
 Animals can provide calming and therapeutic benefits for many people with mood disorders.

-Typically, we think of a cat or a dog as an emotional support animal.
-However, there are no restrictions on which animals can become an ESA.
-The animal is eligible as long as the pet you wish to register assists with alleviating your mental health symptoms.
-This includes birds, reptiles, fish, and other animals that aren’t necessarily cute and cuddly.
+Typically, we think of cats or dogs as emotional support animals.
+However, there are no restrictions on which animals can become ESAs.
+The animal is eligible as long as it assists with alleviating your mental health symptoms.
+This includes birds, reptiles, fish, and other animals.

 Are emotional support animals required to go through training?

 No. ESAs are not required to complete training, such as obedience or emotional support training.
-Training may be an option and can be helpful to assist with your service animal’s temperament in public settings, but it is not a requirement.
+Getting your ESA trained can be very helpful, especially if you plan to bring them to public places, but it is not a requirement.
 The purpose of your ESA is to ease your disorder or disability symptoms with its presence alone.

 Will landlords accept an ESA?

 Yes!
-The Fair Housing Act recognizes ESAs and requires landlords to make reasonable accommodations for persons with disabilities.
-The act prohibits discrimination against renters and buyers with disabilities and protects their rights.
+The Fair Housing Act recognizes ESAs and requires landlords to make reasonable accommodations for persons with disabilities (including mental and emotional disabilities).
+The law prohibits discrimination against renters and buyers with disabilities and protects their rights.

 Keep in mind that housing providers cannot impose fees or pet rent on your ESA.
 However, if your ESA causes any damages to the property, it is the tenant's responsibility to cover the cost/ fee for the repairs.

-It can benefit you to familiarize yourself with the Fair Housing Act and HUD regarding your ESA.
+It’s a good idea to familiarize yourself with the Fair Housing Act regarding your ESA.
 Doing this will help you combat any discriminatory situation you face when applying for housing.

 Are emotional support animals required to wear a vest?